IFVP Institute

 The IFVP Institute has negotiated a proprietary assessment structure with INIFAC that allows for awarding an internationally recognized certification based on the IFVP Institute Visual Practitioner Competency Model TM.
 INIFAC is lending the IFVP Institute its expertise regarding best practices for managing the certification process.

 This collaborative effort takes advantage of our symbiotic relationship with INIFAC.
 We are close fields that often overlap.
 Visual practitioners frequently incorporate process design and facilitation into their work, and more and more facilitators include graphics.
-Each retains their identities and value(s), while the symbiosis benefits both fields.
+Each retains its identity and value(s), while the symbiosis benefits both fields.

 What is a Visual Practitioner?